Norris1z/hubtel-laravel-sms-channel/README.md

 ## Installation

-To get the latest version of Pushbullet Notification channel for Laravel 5.3+, simply require the project using [Composer](https://getcomposer.org):
+To get the latest version of Hubtel Notification channel for Laravel 5.3+, simply require the project using [Composer](https://getcomposer.org):

 ```bash
 $ composer require norris1z/hubtel-laravel-sms-channel